Bibliography

 • Construction of the action plan

 ACT Step by Step relies on a toolbox and practical guides.
-The ultimate objective is the implementation of an action programme that translates the strategy, as well as its monitoring and governance.
-The process covers all strategy topics, from governance issues to indicators and carbon performance targets.
+The final objective being the implementation of a programme of actions that breaks down the strategy, as well as its monitoring and governance.
+The process covers all themes of the strategy, from governance issues to carbon performance indicators and targets.

 For more information, you can consult:

-🔗 the fact sheet related to ACT, from ABC's panorama of methods.
+🔗 the sheet relating to ACT, from the ABC methods panorama.

 chevron-rightACT Evaluation or ACT Assessmenthashtag

-The ACT (Accelerate Climate Transition) method Evaluation covers the two aspects of carbon accounting: reporting and moving to action.
-It is an extra-financial rating intended for investors in the audited company aimed at assessing the company's position relative to a sectoral "2°" trajectory.
-The method therefore strongly relies on tools from the Science Based Targets.
+The ACT (Accelerate Climate Transition) method Assessment covers the two aspects of carbon accounting: reporting and the shift to action.
+It is an extra-financial rating aimed at investors of the audited company, designed to assess the company's position with respect to a sectoral “2°” trajectory.
+The method therefore relies heavily on the tools of the Science Based Targets.

-ACT's sectoral frameworks likewise provide guidance on the actions to take to enter a "2°" trajectory: companies are thus encouraged to take action.
+The ACT sectoral frameworks similarly provide guidance on the actions to be taken to enter a “2°” trajectory: companies are thus encouraged to take action.

 For more information, you can consult:

-🔗 the fact sheet related to ACT, from ABC's panorama of methods.
+🔗 the sheet relating to ACT, from the ABC methods panorama.

 chevron-rightScience Based Targets Initiative (SBT)hashtag

-The SBT initiative is led by CDP, WRI and the World Wide Fund for Nature (WWF), with the support of theUnited Nations Global Compact (UNGC) and the coalition We Mean Business.
-This project aims to push companies to set reduction targets aligned with the IPCC's recommendations, and in particular with scenarios limiting warming to 1.5°C and +2°C. Several tools are provided by the coalition so that each company can develop its targets in line with sectoral scenarios, notably those of the International Energy Agency (IEA).
+The SBT initiative is led by the CDP, the WRI and the World Wide Fund for Nature (WWF), with the support of theUnited Nations Global Compact (UNGC) and the coalition We Mean Business.
+This project aims to push companies to set reduction targets in line with the IPCC's recommendations, and in particular with scenarios limiting warming to 1.5°C and +2°C. Several tools are provided by the coalition so that each company can develop its targets, in coherence with sectoral scenarios, in particular those of the International Energy Agency (IEA).

-⏳[WIP] A bibliographic review is underway and will be available soon.
+⏳[WIP] A bibliographic review is underway and will be made available soon.

 chevron-rightNational Low Carbon Strategy (SNBC)hashtag

-⏳[WIP] A bibliographic review is underway and will be available soon.
+⏳[WIP] A bibliographic review is underway and will be made available soon.

 Resources on Communication